Five questions about the future of pickup points

 Is it good for the environment?

 Pick-up points do not necessarily lead to fewer delivery vans in my neighborhood.
-The parcel deliverers make their delivery rounds for the other parcels twice or thrice a day.
+The parcel deliverers make their delivery rounds for the other parcels twice or thrice daily.
 The more parcels delivered to the pick-up point, the less often the delivery driver has to stop at households.
 A study by TNO shows that vehicle miles (not delivery vans) are reduced by 17% when 50% of packages go to a pick-up point in a round trip.

-Consumer choices affect the impact on sustainability, as the reduction in emissions can be negated if a consumer goes to a pick-up point by car.
+Consumer choices affect sustainability, as the reduction in emissions can be negated if a consumer goes to a pick-up point by car.
 Unfortunately, international research shows this is often the case; it leads to extra car trips.
 What would work to have fewer vehicles on our roads is when parcel delivery companies start delivering together.

 What about cost?

 Pick-up points are not financially viable.
-The last mile cost is 0.80 to 1.20 euros per parcel.
+The last-mile cost is 0.80 to 1.20 euros per parcel.
 A pick-up point will cost at least 1.00 euro per parcel (even though such a pick-up point only gets 0.30 to 0.50 cents).
 Unmanned parcel lockers are an expensive solution if the consumer leaves a parcel for two or three days, especially during busy periods.
-Only when many parcels are delivered through pick-up points is there a substantial advantage for the parcel delivery companies?
+Only when many parcels are delivered through pick-up points is there a substantial advantage for the parcel delivery companies.

 Should we be happy about it?